product-os/jellyfish/README.md

 ### Troubleshooting
 - Tail individual service logs with `balena logs jel.ly.fish.local --service <name>`
-- Log into device with `make ssh`, which allows you to then:
+- Log into device with `balena ssh`, which allows you to then:
 	- Check running containers with `balena ps`
 	- Enter running container with `balena exec -ti <name> bash`
 	- Check container logs directly from within device using `balena logs <name>`